 Perfeito vs. Imperfeito

-Sometimes it’s tricky to decide which past tense to use.
+Sometimes it’s tricky to decide which past tense to use!
 For example, what’s the difference between fui ao parque and ia ao parque?
-Both can translate to I went to the park, but with more context, you’ll see that the implication is different:
+Both could translate to I went to the park, but with more context, you’ll see that the implication is different:

-The pretérito perfeitosimple past refers to a single event, a momentary, one-time action, while the pretérito imperfeitopast continuous refers to a past habit, or to a past continuous action, one that was ongoing.
+The pretérito perfeito (simple past) refers to a single event / a momentary, one-time action, while the pretérito imperfeito refers to a past habit, or a continuous action in the past (one that was ongoing).

 Now let’s see a couple sentences containing both tenses, which describe actions that were taking place while another action occurred:

-Since context is so important, be on the look out for how the imperfeito (past continuous) appears in real conversations, and in our Shorties, Podcasts, and Videos.
+Since context is so important, be on the look out for how the imperfeito appears in real conversations, and in our Shorties, Podcasts, and Videos. 😉

 The conjugations for vós are still taught in Portuguese schools from a very young age.
 In Practice Portuguese, they’re not covered because for the vast majority of our members, they won’t be of use and learning Portuguese is already difficult enough as it is.
 So, looks like there was a slip up in this Learning Note 🙂 Thanks for noticing it.